 I first visited here when I was at school.
 We visited as part of our Geography course and although I didn’t appreciate it at the time, it was a beautiful place.

 It’s hard to understate just how small Llangollen is.
 You can walk from one end to the other in about ten minutes.
-Still, there’s plenty of reasons to visit.
+Still, there are plenty of reasons to visit.

 You can check out the Llangollen canal and Horseshoe Falls, while if you want some more adrenaline-packed you can go white water rafting along the River Dee!

-An interesting fact about the peninsula is was the first place in the UK to be designated as an area of outstanding natural beauty.
+An interesting fact about the peninsula is that it was the first place in the UK to be designated as an area of outstanding natural beauty.

 The beaches in this part of Wales are stunning, you’re split for choice.
 Llangennith is a great spot if you want to go surfing, while Three Cliffs Bay is stunning as you might expect given the name.